rodrigobrito/akamai-siem-connector/README.md

 - [`Docker 20.x or later`](https://docker.com)
 - `Machine with at least 4 CPU cores and 8 GB of RAM`

 Just execute the shell script `start.sh` to start.
+You can specify a specific component to start also.
+Just pass the name of the component after the start script.
 It will run in background.
 To stop, just execute shell script `stop.sh`.

 ### To run it in a cluster (Only Swarm mode.
 We are working on K8S.)